MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dimensional-model-report.md

 ### Visual 5: Fiscal calendar slicer

 Slicers are a valuable tool for filtering the visuals on a report page to a specific selection.
-In this case, we can create a slicer to narrow in on performance for each month, quarter and year.
+In this case, we can create a slicer to narrow in on performance for each month, quarter, and year.

 1. In the Fields pane, select the **Fiscal** hierarchy from the **Date** table and drag it to the blank area on the left of the canvas.